 The teenage years are a time of intense upheaval, both in terms of hormones and relationships with family and peers.

-In teens with pre-existing diabetes (discovered during their childhood), this is often a time of treatment rejection and poor glucose control.
+In teens with pre-existing diabetes (discovered during their childhood), this is often a time of treatment rejection and less glucose control.
 The changing lifestyle of teenagers may also be accompanied by more intensive sports, more frequent dietary lapses and more frequent socializing with friends, possibly involving alcohol or other substances.
 The risk of acute complications of diabetes is increased during this period, primarily as a result of less parental supervision and changes in lifestyle.
 The main complications in teens are hypoglycemic and hyperglycemic episodes, or even ketoacidosis as a result of not taking enough insulin or stopping their insulin treatment completely.
 As they approach adulthood, however, these major issues generally begin to resolve.

 If their diabetes is diagnosed during adolescence, it can be particularly difficult for teenagers to accept their condition and stick to their treatment, resulting in the accentuation of the difficulties outlined above.